moodle-an-hochschulen/moodle-local_staticpage/README.md

 Requirements
 ============
-This plugin requires Moodle 2.5+
+This plugin requires Moodle 2.6+

 Changes
 =======
-2013-10-25 - Remove support for 'staticpage' pagelayout because of problems with Bootstrap-based themes. local_staticpage uses 'standard' pagelayout now.
+2014-01-31 - Extend valid URLs to alphanumeric characters (no numbers were allowed before) 2014-01-31 - Require login if Moodle is configured to force login - Credits to toby saunders 2014-01-31 - Check compatibility for Moodle 2.6, no functionality change 2013-10-25 - Remove support for 'staticpage' pagelayout because of problems with Bootstrap-based themes. local_staticpage uses 'standard' pagelayout now.
 Please check your CSS cascades if you have styled static pages in any special way.
 2013-09-02 - Check availability of static page directly on settings page, show error if page isn't downloadable 2013-09-02 - Add an option to set the data source of document title, document heading and breadcrumb item title